Internationalism fails

 some new way of conceiving of philosophy adequate to the realization of the radically historical nature of the human condition was now necessary[.] . . .
 The problem of understanding properly (especially critically) conceptual, artistic, and social change was henceforth at the forefront[.]

 This new conception was found in Rousseau.
 Rousseau wrote that while animals were machines wound up for functioning in a specific natural environment, humans could regard and reflect upon their own machinery and thus change it.
-This was Rousseau’s radical notion of “perfectibility” which was not in pursuit of an ideal of perfection but rather open-ended in infinite adaptability Download the movie Confession.
+This was Rousseau’s radical notion of “perfectibility” which was not in pursuit of an ideal of perfection but rather open-ended in infinite adaptability.
 Unlike animal species, humans could adapt themselves to live in any environment and thus transform “outer nature” to suit them, thus transforming as well their own “inner nature,” giving rise to ever-new possibilities.
 This was the new conception of freedom, not freedom to be according to a fixed natural or Divine form, but rather freedom to transform and realize new potential possibilities, to become new and different, other than what we were before.

 Rousseau and Kant